 If you have the budget for hiring a general contractor to perform this kind of remodeling job, professional design assistance may come along with the package.
 But what about if you plan to do the work yourself, or want to design the kitchen yourself and hire subcontractors for individual tasks?
 Finding design help can be difficult if you aren't going the big-buck route of working with a general contractor.
-Kitchen design can be purchased as a stand-alone service, but it is quite expensive.
+Kitchen design can be purchased as a stand-alone service, but this service is often quite expensive.

 Fortunately, there is a good option for getting free kitchen design help.

-Design Help from Home Improvement Centers
+Help from Home Improvement Centers and Kitchen Materials Stores

 Specialized kitchen remodeling retailers sometimes readily offer general design assistance, but withhold more detailed planning until a customer signs a contract to actually use their services and products.